 ART.
 X: Committees

 Sec.
 1. The president shall, subject to the approval of the board: (1) appoint committees within each directorate as deemed necessary; (2) select a chair and co-chair for each committee so appointed, and (3) assign committee members.
+The president may delegate this authority as applicable and necessary.

 Sec.
 2. Each committee within a directorate shall transact such business as is delegated to it by the Bylaws and such additional business as may be referred to it by the president or the board.
 Except where special authority is given by the board, such committees shall not take action until a report has been made by the directorate to the board and approved by the board.